NeffIsBack/hacklu-2025/intro/INTRO.md

 ### 4. BloodHound
 Another way to query and visualize LDAP information is BloodHound.
 "BloodHound leverages graph theory to reveal hidden and often unintended relationships across identity and access management systems." (from the [BloodHound GitHub README](https://github.com/SpecterOps/BloodHound)).
 There are multiple different "collectors" with which you can collect BloodHound data.
 The most common two are:
 - **SharpHound**: It is written in C# and can be executed on Windows systems.
 It collects a lot of different data, including user and group information, sessions, local admin rights, ACLs and much more.
 Also it is the most feature rich collector, as it is developed by the BloodHound team.
-- **BloodHound.py**: A Python based collector that can be executed on Linux systems.
-It implements most of the functionality of SharpHound and is usually the preferred choice for Linux users, or if you don't have access to a Windows system.
+- **BloodHound.py**: A Python based collector that can be executed on Linux systems, developed by [dirk-jan](https://github.com/dirkjanm/BloodHound.py).
+It implements most of the functionality of SharpHound and is usually the preferred choice for Linux users.

 NetExec has integrated BloodHound.py, so you can use it to collect data and directly import it into the BloodHound web interface.
 The command is as follows:
 ```bash